frankbraun/frankbraun.github.io/invariants/index.md

 correctness, including formal verification and tooling for better collaboration and package delivery, is indirectly freedom tech.

-> Invariant #2: We want our software to be open-source and correct.
+> Invariant #2: We want our software to be open source and correct.

 ## Anonymous messaging